biometrixtech/plans/documentation/api_demo.md

 The planned workout session may be reported using one of two formats:

-TODO: this may be confusing as it references "completed" workouts in a discussion of planned workouts

 * Use the __Detailed Session__ (`session_type: 7`) format for workouts for which you have detailed content.
 Most workouts completed in your service to the athlete should use this format.

 * Use the __Simple Session__  (`session_type: 6`) format for workouts for which you do not have detailed workout content but that is useful to consider as training loads that should affect the recovery plan (i.e. workouts you access through HealthKit, Google Fit, Samsung Fit or that are completed in your service with a low resolution of information)